 Here is everything you need to know about the COVID-19 entry requirements before traveling to Spain.

 - Countries in the European Union

 Visitors from essentially all countries can now enter Spain for tourism, providing they are fully vaccinated.
-This includes countries like Canada, Mexico, UAE, UK and 100+ more.
+This includes countries like the United States, Mexico, UK, and 100+ more.

 Essential Travel To Spain (Not Tourism)

 Travelers from countries NOT permitted for tourism may enter Spain if they fall into the following categories:

 - Students who study in one of the EU/Schengen member states and possess the appropriate visa and medical insurance who are traveling within the course of their academic studies or 15 days prior.

 - Highly qualified workers including participants in high-level sporting events that take place in Spain.

 - People traveling for duly accredited family reasons.

 - Health professionals coming to Spain for work